PDXChinese/pdxchinese.github.io/_pages/communityfund.md

 # How to Donate

 Thank you for your generosity.
+Your contribution to OCC is tax-deductible under IRC Section 170.
 Please make sure to answer a few questions in the google doc so that we know how to contact you and how to publish your donation here.

 [https://goo.gl/forms/lwHNjW3kvOuoRamq2](https://goo.gl/forms/lwHNjW3kvOuoRamq2)